fhvilshoj/ipe-stylesheets/README.md

-# ipe-styles
+# IPE Stylesheets
-Collection of IPE stylesheets
+Collection of IPE stylesheets, such as color palettes for different corporate identities, etc.